Shakil-Ali/LaboraServiceRequester/README.md

 # Group 16 Service Requester Software Project

 **LABORA - GROUP 16 - SOFWARE PROJECT**

-Below is the break downs of our service requester and contractor applications
+Below is the break down of our service requester applications

 ______________________________________